R&D Tax Credits: What Does "Technological Or Scientific Uncertainty" Actually Mean?

 Understanding the HMRC's definition of eligible R&D, which requires that scientific or technological advances must benefit wider fields rather than just a single company, can be daunting for many businesses.

 With highly specialised projects and inexperienced claimants in particular feeling overwhelmed, it is often advantageous to speak with R&D tax credit experts before starting an official claim.
-R&D tax credits experts guide you on your project so you feel confident in achieving success through Research & Development tax reliefs!
+R&D tax experts guide you on your project so you feel confident in achieving success through R&D tax reliefs!

 The formal definition of a scientific or technological uncertainty

 An important point to note is that the uncertainty must be directly related to science or technology.
-So a business, commercial or functional challenge would not be a technological or scientific uncertainty in this context.
+Business, legal or commercial challenges cannot qualify as they are not technological or scientific uncertainties, no matter how important they are to the company.

 According to government guidelines: